Elephants and Man

 After watching the incredible show we were on the road again.

-We traveled a lot of miles crisscrossing Thailand after leaving Surin and saw numbers of ancient temples
+We traveled a lot of miles crisscrossing Thailand after leaving Surin and saw numbers of ancient temples and the masterful mural art as the one below.

 The photograph was taken by Kamnuan